Go to Main Body - Battle of Hastings in 1066

 Some background.
 The original Windsor Castle was built in the 11th century after the Norman invasion of England by William the Conqueror.
 Since the time of Henry I, it has been used by the reigning monarch and it is the longest-occupied palace in Europe.

-Click here for the current line of succession.
+Click here for the British throne's current line of succession.

 On another note, click here for some of the background to the rise of Stalin, also Hitler, Churchill, and World War 2.